-On yesterday’s blog post, I shared several photos from my visit to a tobacco farm in Tennessee.
-Today I invited David Hayden (@DavidHayden7) to share more about the growing and harvesting process of tobacco.
+In yesterday’s blog post, I shared several photos from my visit to a tobacco farm in Tennessee.
+Today I invited David Hayden (@DavidHayden7) to share more about tobacco farming and the tobacco harvest process.
 He grew up working with tobacco in Kentucky and studied the crop in college.

 I’ve explained this more times than I can count.
 Well then, why is that barn smoking?
 This is where the conversation takes off.

 Growing up in tobacco country, aka Kentucky, it was no secret that I spent the majority of my youth in the tobacco field.
 Unlike most crops, tobacco farming is almost a year-long endeavor.
 Ryan recently posted a picture of a tobacco field in TN and I immediately had flashbacks of my youth and volunteered to help explain what exactly a tobacco farmer does.